metabrainz/bookbrainz-user-guide/docs/tutorials/add-a-book.md

 The [getting started](../getting-started.md) page explains what the different entities are and how they related to each other.

 For example, if the book you want to add already exists in the database but you have a different edition of it (different format or ISBN), you can simply add a new Edition entity with all the required details.
-There is a convenient shortcut: if you visit the Edition Group page you will see an "+ Add Edition" button under the list of Editions, which will pre-fill some fields for you.
+There is a convenient shortcut: If you visit the Edition Group page you will see an "+ Add Edition" button under the list of Editions, which will pre-fill some fields for you.